 - Participation (through i>clickers) in the class response system.
 Weighted 10% of the course mark. - Assigned readings, including webpages.
-(Tested by participation in the class response system and included in the participation mark.) - Five questions of historical interest regarding the Trajan-Pliny Correspondence with possible answers.
-Please try to submit it by 9 a.m. on Monday, September 18, 2014, by uploading it electronically into Blackboard (in .doc or .docx format).
-However, there is no penalty for late submission.
+(Tested by participation in the class response system and included in the participation mark.) - Four questions conceived for the historical evaluation, analysis, and interpretation of the Trajan-Pliny Correspondence, along with one or more possible answers to each question, with support from the text.
+If possible, please try to submit it (according to instructions to be provided) by 9 a.m. on Monday, September 18, 2016, in .doc or .docx format.
+However, there is no penalty for late submission or for non-completion.
 You may format it in outline or point form.
-Ask five questions that are appropriate to primary source analysis, and for each question, suggest one or more possible answers with support from the Trajan-Pliny text.
 Two double-spaced pages should be enough; try not to exceed this limit.
 This assignment will receive a notional mark which will have no weight.
-You should revise it and include it in your Course Portfolio; and then its mark will be included in the mark for the Course Portfolio. - On-line quizzes.
+You should revise it and include it in your Course Portfolio; and then its mark will be included in the mark for the Course Portfolio, Part 2.
+The introduction to the Hayes text gives suggestions for evaluating, analyzing, and interpreting primary historical sources; there are other discussions on the Internet, such as - https://apps.carleton.edu/curricular/history/resources/study/primary/. - On-line quizzes.
 These are multiple-choice quizzes, available on "Blackboard".
 Each quiz will cover the weekly assignment of secondary source readings, and the quiz must be taken during the week up to 2:00 p.m. on the day of the class for which it is assigned.
-"Secondary source readings" means the assigned readings from the González textbook, the assigned course webpages (excluding links), and for the weeks ending November 20 and December 4, the online secondary source readings as assigned.
+"Secondary source readings" means the assigned readings from the González textbook, the assigned course webpages (excluding links), and for the weeks ending November 16, 30, and December 7, the online secondary source readings as assigned.
+There is no quiz on November 23.
 The quizzes never cover the primary source readings but ONLY the secondary source readings.
-The questions are designed to test your familiarity with the reading, not your interpretation of the material.
+The questions are designed to test your familiarity with the reading, not your evaluation of the material.
+(For instance, although González is sometimes wrong, you won't need to know whether he's right or wrong, only what he says.)
 These will be weighted 10% of the course mark. - A course portfolio.
-It is due on the last day of class, December 4.
+It is due on the last day of class, December 7.
 It will be weighted 30% of the course mark.
-See instructions below. - A short essay (about five pages double-spaced) on Perpetua, due on October 2.
+See instructions below. - A short essay (about five pages double-spaced) on Perpetua, due on October 5.
 It is weighted 25% of the course mark.
-See instructions below. - Your choice of one other alternative from the list below.
+See instructions below.
+If you submit the paper on time, you will have the right to revise and re-submit it before the end of the course, in which case you will receive the better mark of your two submissions. - Your choice of one other alternative from the list below.
 Each is weighted 25% of the course mark.
 Your choice should be determined according to your interests and learning style.
-(Note: If you do an extra Alternative, your best 100% will be used for your final course mark.
-That is, if you're unhappy with one of your marks, you can exclude it by doing extra work of better quality.)

-N.B.: You don't need to declare in advance which of the options you're choosing.
+(Note: If you do an extra Alternative, your better Alternative will be included in your course mark.) - N.B.: You don't need to declare in advance which of the options you're choosing.
 We'll keep track of your marks, and you simply need to be sure that by the end of the term their weighting adds up to 100% (or more).